leafyrabbet/leafyrabbet_graphic_design/README.md

-# leafyrabbet_graphic_design
+# Graphic Designs

+A collection of Free, Reusable (in Non-Commerical applications), Open-Source Graphic Designs provided by Tommy Vegetables (LeafyRabbet).

-Graphic Designs: Diagrams, Illustrations, Icons, Logos, Posters, Quotes, Infographics, etc.
+This repository will contain Diagrams, Illustrations, Icons, Logos, Posters, Quotes, Infographics, _etc._